 These supplies come from springs, wells, boreholes, burns or lochs and unlike public supplies are generally not treated to remove contamination.

-The Private Water Supplies (Scotland) Regulations 2006 and The Private Water Supplies (Grants) (Scotland) Regulations 2006 came into force on 3rd July 2006.
+The Water Intended for Human Consumption (Private Supplies) Scotland Regulations 2017, The Private Water Supplies (Scotland) Regulations 2006 and The Private Water Supplies (Grants) (Scotland) Regulations 2006 are currently in force.